wso2/docs-ei/en/micro-integrator/docs/references/synapse-properties/transport-parameters/rabbitmq-transport-parameters.md

   </tr>
 </table>

-Note that keystore information is not required for an SSL connection if the <code>fail_if_no_peer_cert</code> parameter is set to 'false' in the RabbitMQ broker.
-However, if this parameter is set to 'true', the following (keystore) configurations are required.

 !!!
 Tip
+    Note that keystore information is not required for an SSL connection if the <code>fail_if_no_peer_cert</code> parameter is set to 'false' in the RabbitMQ broker.
+You only need to enable SSL in the Micro Integrator (using the `rabbitmq.connection.ssl.enabled` parameter).

+    However, if the <code>fail_if_no_peer_cert</code> parameter is set to 'true' in RabbitMQ, the keystore configurations (given below) are also required for the Micro Integrator.

     Shown below is a sample broker configuration where `fail_if_no_peer_cert` is set to `false`:
     ```xml
     {ssl_options, [{cacertfile,"/path/to/testca/cacert.pem"},